Mur3ph/GeneticAlgorithm/README.md

 ## Design Patterns

-1. S.O.L.I.D [LINK TO SOLID] (https://scotch.io/bar-talk/s-o-l-i-d-the-first-five-principles-of-object-oriented-design)
+1. **S.O.L.I.D** [go-to] (https://scotch.io/bar-talk/s-o-l-i-d-the-first-five-principles-of-object-oriented-design)
-  * Single-responsiblity principle - A class should have one and only one reason to change, meaning that a class should have only one job.
+  * **Single-responsiblity principle** - A class should have one and only one reason to change, meaning that a class should have only one job.
-  * Open-closed principle - Objects or entities should be open for extension, but closed for modification.
+  * **Open-closed principle** - Objects or entities should be open for extension, but closed for modification.
-  * Liskov substitution principle - Let q(x) be a property provable about objects of x of type T. Then q(y) should be provable for objects y of type S where S is a subtype of T.
+  * **Liskov substitution principle** - Let q(x) be a property provable about objects of x of type T. Then q(y) should be provable for objects y of type S where S is a subtype of T.
-  * Interface segregation principle - A client should never be forced to implement an interface that it doesn’t use or clients shouldn’t be forced to depend on methods they do not use.
+  * **Interface segregation principle** - A client should never be forced to implement an interface that it doesn’t use or clients shouldn’t be forced to depend on methods they do not use.
-  * Dependency Inversion Principle - Entities must depend on abstractions not on concretions.
+  * **Dependency Inversion Principle** - Entities must depend on abstractions not on concretions.
 It states that the high level module must not depend on the low level module, but they should depend on abstractions.

 ## Links and resources